Travel Insurance

 The study totted up prices for a 20kg check in bag, hand luggage, fast track, seat selection, onboard wifi and travel insurance.

-Jet2 came second for hidden costs, despite NimbleFins research finding it is actually the best airline for free hand luggage.
+Jet2 came third for hidden costs, despite NimbleFins research finding it is actually the best airline for free hand luggage.

 Wizz Air charged £42.75 for a checked-in bag, and £34.29 for carry on luggage.
 Seat selection cost £11.15 in the research which was published in August.